JargonInc/jargon-sdk-nodejs/packages/sdk-core/README.md

 }
 ```

-When rendering the key `resourceWithVariations` the Jargon SDK will choose a variation at random (with other more complex
+When rendering the key `resourceWithVariations` the `ResourceManager` will choose a variation at random (with other more complex
 methods coming in future versions).
 If you render the same resource multiple times within a single request (e.g., for spoken
-content and for card or screen content) the SDK will by default consistently choose the same variation.
+content and for card or screen content) the `ResourceManager` will by default consistently choose the same variation.

 Note that you can always select a specific variation using its fully-qualified key (e.g., `resourceWithVariations.v1`)

-You can determine which variation the SDK chose via the ResourceManager's selectedVariation(s) routines.
+You can determine which variation the was choses via the ResourceManager's selectedVariation(s) routines.

+## Functionality

+### Resource management and runtime rendering

+`ResourceManager` allows clients to access content resources stored in locale-specifc
+files, and to render those resources at runtime, substituting parameters.

+A `ResourceManager` instance is meant to live only for the lifetime of a single request, and is bound
+to a specific locale.
+Instances are created via a `ResourceManagerFactory` instance, normally `DefaultResourceManagerFactory`.

+Resource files live in "resources" subdirectory of the process's runtime directory; this will soon be customizeable via
+`ResourceManagerOptions`.

-## Runtime interface
+## Runtime Interface

-### JargonResponseBuilder
-The core class you'll work with.
-JargonResponseBuilder mirror's the ASK SDK response builder, but changes string
-parameters containing content presented to users to RenderItems.

 ### RenderItem
 A RenderItem specifies a resource key, optional parameters, and options to control details of the rendering (which